yebiFesseha/Excel-for-Excel-In-MachineLearning/01 README.md

 Categorical: Here I am showing how a categorical data can be transformed and encoded before running an ML algoithm.
 The data is ficitious with a number of categorical columns.
 Support Vector Machine with SVC, Linear Regression and Decision Tree Classifier have been used for prediction and their accuracy has been measured against the test data.

 K-Fold Cross Validation: I have run a number of models with k-fold CV and used pipeline.

+First NLP project using NLTK and Regex: I used a Twitter comment data I got from Kaggle.
+The goal here is to get familiar with the available NLP libraries.